LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document_tmp.md

 | Range [mT]         | ±130.0       | ±0.8     | ±3        | ±50    |
 | Interface          | (+i2c)       | (+i2c)   | (+i2c)    | (+i2c) |

-The selection process for possible magnetic field sensors initially focuses on the most common and cost-effective ones, especially those that are already used in smartphones and are therefore widely available.

-A key aspect of this selection is the preference for sensors with digital interfaces to facilitate implementation in the circuit layout since these kinds of sensors are easy to integrate compared to non-digital sensors, which require specific frameworks.
-The integration of integrated temperature sensors represents a significant enhancement that will later enable precise temperature compensation.

 The use of analogue sensors is purposefully avoided, though they are suitable for more precise measurements and extended measuring ranges.
 They are excluded because they require more carefully designed circuits and more complicated energy management.
 In the context of the desired goal of developing a cost-efficient and universally expandable Hall sensor interface, the decision in favour of digital sensors seems appropriate.

-\newpage

-Focussing on the digital (+i2c) interface not only facilitates implementation, but also contributes to overall cost efficiency.
-At the same time, the integration of temperature sensors enables precise measurements under varying environmental conditions.
-This strategic choice forms the basis for a flexible, universally applicable Hall sensor interface that can be seamlessly integrated into various existing systems.

 The table \ref{List_of_in_unified_firmware_implemented_digital_magnetic_field_sensors_with_focus_on_different_sensor_capabilities.csv} shows a selection of sensors for which hardware and software support has been implemented.
 The resolution of the selected sensors covers the expected range of values required by the various magnets to be tested.